canonical/go-dqlite/README.md

 go-dqlite [![CI tests][cibadge]][ciyml] [![Coverage Status][coverallsbadge]][coveralls] [![Go Report Card][reportcardbadge]][reportcard] [![GoDoc][godocbadge]][godoc]
 ======

-This repository provides the `go-dqlite` Go package, containing bindings for the [dqlite][dqlite] C library and a pure-Go client for the dqlite wire [protocol][protocol].
+This repository provides the go-dqlite Go package, containing bindings for the [dqlite][dqlite] C library and a pure-Go client for the dqlite wire [protocol][protocol].

 Usage
 -----

-The current version of the package is `v3`:
+The current major version of the package is `v3`:

 ```
 $ go get github.com/canonical/go-dqlite/v3
 ```

+The `v2` major version is used for an LTS series that gets fixes but no new features.
+Major version 1 is no longer receiving updates of any kind and should not be used.

-The best way to understand how to use the `go-dqlite` package is probably by looking at the source code of the [demo program][demo] and using it as an example.
+The best way to understand how to use the package is probably by looking at the source code of the [demo program][demo] and using it as an example.

 In general your application will use code such as: